*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 I had loosely mapped out a fantastic, full day of exploring the city.
 So, I was slightly annoyed when we arrived late.
 I’ve only been able to see Chicago while flying in and out of O’Hare at least a dozen times over the years.
 I knew I would have to miss out on something on this layover, but what would it be?

-I stood on the steps at the Willis Tower, looking around at the crowds, and calculated my next move.
+I stood on the steps of the Willis Tower, looking around at the crowds, and calculated my next move.

 Giordano's in Chicago Deep Dish Pizza